-* Historical Evidence: Co-hosts Bob Enyart and Fred Williams present a new Real Science Radio series in their popular List Shows format, this one on the historical evidence for Israel's sojourn in and their exodus from the land of Egypt.
-RSR previously interviewed filmmaker Timothy Mahoney on his fabulous Patterns of Evidence: The Exodus which is available everywhere including at our KGOV Store and at patternsofevidence.com.
-For RSR's list Bob and Fred also depend on the work of Brad Sparks who organized a recent scholarly Exodus Conference at the University of California, San Diego.
-(And here's Part 2, Part 3, Part 4, Part 5, Part 6, Part 7, Part 8, and astounding genetic mummy evidence!
-And don't miss our other fun RSR List Shows!)
+* RSR's List of Historical Evidence for the Exodus: Bob Enyart and Fred Williams present a new Real Science Radio series in their popular and fun List Shows format, this one on the historical evidence for Israel's sojourn in and their exodus from the land of Egypt.
+RSR previously interviewed filmmaker Timothy Mahoney on his fabulous Patterns of Evidence: The Exodus, available at our KGOV Store and at patternsofevidence.com.
+Bob and Fred also use the work of Brad Sparks who organized a recent scholarly Exodus Conference at the University of California, San Diego.
+(Here's Part 2, Part 3, Part 4, Part 5, Part 6, Part 7, Part 8, and a Bonus: the astounding genetic mummy evidence!)

 * List of Evidence for the Exodus: This list is no substitute for the work of Mahoney and Sparks so we highly recommend the Patterns of Evidence: The Exodus film and Sparks' paper (and others) in Israel's Exodus in Transdisciplinary Perspective.
 And in our own RSR style, we have supplemented materials from Mahoney and Sparks with other generally available information.

 - The Hebrews Gave the Word "Pharaoh" to the World: The etymology of the word Pharaoh looks back to the term for the palace of Egypt's king.
 Chilperic Edwards, one of the first scholars to translate the Code of Hammurabi, stated regarding the non-Egyptian origin of the title of their monarch: "Pharaoh was the name given by Hebrew writers to the king of Egypt."
 Most Egyptologists reject the historical basis for the Exodus, discounting any significant role for Abraham's descendants in Egypt.
 Yet language itself, one of the greatest of world treasures, is perhaps our most important historical monument.
 Thus, Israel's role in Egypt can be rediscovered by recognizing that the Jews gave to the world the Hebrew word Pharaoh, a word that eventually attained to common usage even by the ancient Egyptians themselves.
-See more at rsr.org/pharaoh.
+For more regarding the title Pharaoh being Jewish while the name Moses is Egyptian, see rsr.org/pharaoh.

 The next item in this list is hardest to understand,